Light

 For more detail, read the full product description or visit our Plant Care Guides.

-Dracaena plants are toxic to cats and dogs if ingested.
-Keep Dracaena reflexa 'Song Of India' away from pets and small children, and clear away pruned leaves or stem pieces after trimming.
+Dracaena reflexa 'Song of India' is toxic if ingested.
+Keep it away from pets and small children, and remove fallen leaves or cut stem pieces after pruning.

 Dracaena belongs to Asparagaceae.
-The genus name comes from Greek drakaina, meaning female dragon, a reference connected with the red resin of some dragon-tree relatives.
-The specific epithet reflexa means bent back or sharply bent, matching the backward-curving quality associated with the species.
+The genus name comes from Greek drakaina, meaning female dragon, and reflexa means bent back or sharply bent.

 Plant names, growth habits, natural habitats and indoor care guidance are checked against trusted botanical, habitat and horticultural references before publication.View our plant care resources and references.